-Probably one of the most popular countries in the world for travel yet still everyone is having doubts about the safety situation in this lovely country.
-With so many travellers coming back home every year telling their friends about their island hopping adventures in the South or their motorbike tours in the North I would suggest word of mouth would do its job, right?
-The majority of these people come home with great memories, but there are also those stories in the media about the Koh Tao murders and disappearing people in Bangkok.
-So how safe is Thailand?
+Bangkok was the most visited city in the world before the Corona pandemic hit our planet, yet still everyone is having doubts about the safety situation in Thailand.
+With so many happy tourists telling their friends about their island hopping adventures in the South or their motorbike tours in the North I would suggest word of mouth would do its job, right?
+Well apparently there are still doubts if it is safe to travel to Thailand.

-Is Thailand safe to travel?
+Is Thailand safe to travel in 2021

 It is very unlikely something will happen to you, but the most reported crimes by tourists are scams.
 Like in every country there are good and bad people and in Thailand you have to be careful not to get scammed by the bad ones.
 As an experienced traveller I am not that prone to fall for these traps, but I can imagine if you are traveling for the first time this is something to be make yourself aware of.

 Getting around Thailand safely